trinodb/trino/docs/src/main/sphinx/udf/sql/repeat.md

 ## Examples

-The following routine shows a routine with a `REPEAT` statement that runs until the value of `a` is greater or equal to `10`.
+The following SQL UDF shows a UDF with a `REPEAT` statement that runs until the value of `a` is greater or equal to `10`.

 ```sql